Short-term absence form

 You will receive an acknowledgment by email.
 At the same time, we will notify your professors.

-A five-day absence would start at midnight (12 a.m.) on the first day and end at 11:59 p.m. on the second day or when you are no longer experiencing unexpected physical or psychological health concerns, whichever comes first.
+A two-day absence would start at midnight (12 a.m.) on the first day and end at 11:59 p.m. on the second day or when you are no longer experiencing unexpected physical or psychological health concerns, whichever comes first.

 If you are registered with the Access Centre for Students with Disabilities and you already have accommodations that are directly related to reason for your absence request, please speak with your ACSD advisor.

 If you do not have an accommodation plan, contact the Access Centre for Students with Disabilities to explore services what may be available to you.